 Best known for its global chain of private members’ clubs, Soho House Group has opened a second spin-off Mollie’s motel and diner in Bristol, following Mollie’s Oxfordshire in 2019.

-Mollie’s Bristol is an “affordable-luxury” roadside motel and diner, situated off the M5 that links the Midlands to South-West England.
-It is a sort drive from Bristol city centre.
+Mollie’s Bristol is a roadside motel and diner situated off the M5 that links the Midlands to South-West England.
+It is a short drive from Bristol city centre.

 With rooms from just £50 a night, Soho House said in a statement that the vision for Mollie’s is to “transform affordable travel with a distinctive and disruptive ‘budget-luxe’ offering”.

-The three-floor property has 123 Soho House-designed rooms featuring a number of brand collaborations – there is Conran furniture and lighting, Hypnos mattresses, Dyson and GHD hair appliances and Cowshed bathing products.
+The three-floor property has 123 Soho House-designed rooms featuring a number of brand collaborations – there is Conran furniture and lighting, Hypnos mattresses, and Dyson and GHD hair appliances.

-Mollie’s provides five room categories – Double, Twin, Interconnected (sleeping four or six people), Bunk (sleeps four) and Accessible rooms (sleeps up to four).Guests will also find black-out blinds, oak-lined walls, terrazzo tiles and chrome finishes.
-Bathrooms feature powerful rain showers, fluffy towels and eco-friendly refillable bottles of shampoo and shower gel.
+Mollie’s provides four room categories – Double, Twin, Connected (sleeping four or six people) and Bunk (sleeps four).Guests will also find black-out blinds, oak-lined walls, terrazzo tiles and chrome finishes.
+Bathrooms feature powerful rain showers, fluffy towels and eco-friendly refillable bottles of Cowshed shampoo and shower gel.

 In short, it’s a revolution for motels, which have traditionally made little effort to make stays luxurious for consumers.
 (They are a necessity, after all.)Technology also plays a central role at Mollie’s, placing this motel concept firmly in the 21st-century.
 All rooms come with 50-inch Smart TVs, with guests’ phones automatically functioning as a remote, casting people’s personal Netflix and Spotify accounts directly to the screen and syncing with the super-fast free wifi.Then there is the Mollie’s app, which can be used by guests to check-in online and have a digital room key delivered to their phone wherever they are.
 The app can also be used to pre-book electric vehicle charging bays for free, before arrival, and there’s 24-hour online chat support with the reception team, in multiple languages.